 While there are a LOT of plants and crops in the Kingdom Plantae, you might wonder what the best ones to grow in your humble city garden are.
 Well, we’ve got the perfect list for you.

-13 Plants for Urban Gardeners
+13 Urban Garden Plants for the Urban Prepper

 These colorful vegetables are super easy to grow and ready for harvest in just about four to five weeks.
 Radishes thrive in areas that get plenty of sunlight.
 They also do well in high-quality potting soil with an extra dose of sterilized compost and lots of moisture but with good drainage.